Inquire

 arrow

-Light, neutral colors reflect and bounce light, whereas dark or vibrant colors can cast shadows.
+I am all about fun patterns, dark wood furniture, and vibe-y locations.
+But not for this!
+You want light, neutral colors such as whites, greys, and tans.
+These will reflect and bounce light, whereas dark or vibrant colors can cast shadows.

 Leave a Reply